 The same research that drives this article powers the RELIQ assessment — measuring the emotional and relational intelligence that builds lasting mentoring bonds.

 Try 10 Free RELIQ Questions →Chronic institutional underfunding.
-Formal mentoring programs are starving.
-These organizations recruit, train, screen, and match mentors with young people.
-Federal funding for mentoring has stayed nearly flat for decades.
-This is true even as the proof of mentoring's effectiveness has grown dramatically (MENTOR, 2014).
-As a society, we have overwhelming proof that mentoring works.
-We have responded by refusing to fund it.
+The formal programs that recruit, train, screen, and match mentors are starving.
+Federal funding for mentoring has stayed nearly flat for decades, even as the proof of its effectiveness has grown dramatically (MENTOR, 2014).
+We have overwhelming evidence that mentoring works, and we have answered it by refusing to pay for it.

 The Economics of Showing Up